MustafaMelihCan/Custom-1-Channel-EEG-PCB-DSP/README.md

 # Custom-1-Channel-EEG (PCB + DSP)

 A custom single-channel EEG device developed from PCB design to real-time brainwave visualization.
 Features a low-noise analog front-end with filtering, STM32 DSP (biquads, Welch’s method), and verified alpha detection (~6 dB SNR, ~5× alpha power).
-See the report to understand how the system works.
-[Custom 1-Channel EEG Report](docs/Custom_1-Channel_EEG_Device_From_PCB_to_Brainwaves.pdf)
+See the report to understand how the system works: [Custom 1-Channel EEG Report](docs/Custom_1-Channel_EEG_Device_From_PCB_to_Brainwaves.pdf).

 ---